 Outside Super Nintendo World

-Never fear; if you didn’t get a timed entry into Super Nintendo World or forgot to buy something, there are a few other stores you’re able to find items!
+Never fear; if you didn’t get a timed entry into Super Nintendo World or forgot to buy something, there are a few other stores where you can find items!

-Over near the entrance to Universal Studios Japan are two stores: Universal Studios Store and the other in California Confectionery.
-These stores offer a selection of items found inside Super Nintendo World, but not all exclusive 8-Bit merchandise, only found inside Universal Studios Store.
+Near the entrance to Universal Studios Japan are two stores: Universal Studios Store and the other in California Confectionery.
+These stores offer a selection of items inside Super Nintendo World, but not all exclusive 8-Bit merchandise, only found inside Universal Studios Store.
 Are you confused yet?
 A store attached to the Mario Cafe with exclusive “Who’s Cap” merchandise.

 See what items are available by checking out our blog post.